samueltwallace/samueltwallace.github.io/_posts/2020-07-18-live-neofetch.markdown

 permalink: /live-neofetch-07-18-2020/
 ---

-If you haven't been to my GitHub before, you wont' have seen my [dotfiles repo](https://github.com/samuetwallace/avoidance-inspiron-dotfiles/) before (or my old [Ubuntu dotfiles](https://github.com/samuetwallace/dotfiles-inspiron/)).
+If you haven't been to my GitHub before, you won't have seen my [dotfiles repo](https://github.com/samuetwallace/avoidance-inspiron-dotfiles/) before (or my old [Ubuntu dotfiles](https://github.com/samuetwallace/dotfiles-inspiron/)).
 If you notice, I have a `curl`-able neofetch of my system there.
 I have devised a way to keep it updated everytime I update my dotfiles, so no more manually updating the file, adding it to my bare git repository for my dotfiles, and then commiting and pushing.
 I used the magic of Git hooks to make it automatic.

 ## Git Hooks